20 Collaborative Learning Tips And Strategies For Teachers

 5. For larger tasks, create group roles

 Decomposing a difficult task into parts to saves time.
 You can then assign different roles.
-A great example in my own classroom was in science lab, fifth grade student assumed different roles of group leader, recorder, reporter, and fact checker.
+A great example in my own classroom was in the science lab, fifth grade students assumed different roles of group leader, recorder, reporter, and fact-checker.
 The students might have turns to choose their own role and alternate roles by sections of the assignment or classes.

 6. Create a pre-test and post-test

 A good way to ensure the group learns together would be to engage in a pre and post-test.
 In fact, many researchers use this method to see if groups are learning.
 An assessment gives the team a goal to work towards and ensures learning is a priority.
 It also allows instructors to gauge the effectiveness of the group.
 Changes can be made if differences are seen in the assessments over time.
 Plus, you can use Bloom’s taxonomy to further hone in on specific skills.